mhawkins/jquery-text-manip/README.markdown

    http://0.0.0.0:4567

 You'll see two lists.
 The input and its formatted output.
+Click on the h3 elements to expand the list.